Sunny-117/mini-rspack/README.md

 # mini-rspack

-mini-rspack is a simplified implementation of webpack bundler using Rust and Node.js bindings.
+mini-rspack is a simplified implementation of Rspack bundler using Rust and Node.js bindings.
 It demonstrates how to create a JavaScript bundler with Rust for improved performance.

 [English](README.md) | [中文](README_zh.md)